 Stealthily redirecting hundreds to sites, they can take advantage of increased advertising rates for the ads on those sites because of increased, albeit unwarranted, traffic.

 One form of malware are popups that warn that your computer is infected but have nothing to do with any security software.
 These may include ominous audio warnings and are often difficult to dismiss.

 Don't panic.
-These are scams designed to get you to act without thinking and call the number displayed on the screen.
+These are scams designed to get you to act without thinking.

 After all, you do have decent security software installed, don't you?

 Calling that number will not resolve any security issues.
 However, it will result in an expensive service contract that will not provide any protection.